kameshsampath/zero-to-streamlit/docs/deploy_to_streamlit_cloud.md

 Commit and push the code your remote Github repository.

 ## Deploy to Streamlit Community Cloud

-To deploy the application naviagate to <https://streamlit.io>, Sign-In and click **Create app**.
+To deploy the application naviagate to <https://streamlit.io>{:target=_blank}, Sign-In and click **Create app**.

 You will need the following details for deploying the app,

 - **GitHub Repo name** - `<your-gh-user>/st-ml-app`
 - **Branch** - `master`
 - **Main file path** - `streamlit_app.py`
-- **App URL** - choose a public url for your application e.g. `<your gh user>-ml-app`.
+- **App URL** - choose a public url for your application easiest one to avoid is to use something like `<your gh user>-ml-app`.

-Any commit and push to your repository will trigger a new application update.
-Give it a try!
+Any commit and push to your repository will trigger a new application update. **Give it a try!**

+Great!
+Now that you have successfully deployed your bare-bones Streamlit app to Streamlit Cloud, you're ready to dive into the exciting world of building machine learning applications.

+In the next chapter, we'll start transforming your starter app into a fully-fledged ML application.